What Causes Aging and Can It Be Slowed?

 What Causes Us To Age?

 Over time, every cell in your body begins to break down.
-This breaking down is part of a natural cycle of aging, but sometimes, it happens much more quickly than we’d like.
-Aging cells become fragile and susceptible to malfunction and disease.
+This breaking down is part of a natural cycle of biological aging (as compared to chronological aging), but sometimes, it happens much more quickly than we’d like.
+Aging cells become fragile and susceptible to malfunction and age-related disease.

 Your body needs essential vitamins, minerals, proteins, and fatty acids to survive.
 If you eat an improper diet, you limit your body’s chances of receiving these essential macronutrients.

-You can also increase your chances of being overweight and/or obese by eating an improper diet.
-Eating too many processed foods, simple carbohydrates, and foods high in unhealthy fat can cause inflammation in your body on a cellular level, which can cause your body to age faster than it normally would.
+You can also increase your chances of being overweight and/or experiencing obesity by eating an improper diet.
+This is not just about calories — eating too many processed foods, simple carbohydrates, and foods high in unhealthy fat can cause inflammation in your body on a cellular level, which can cause your body to age faster than it normally would.

 Increasing your intake of fruits, vegetables, whole grains, and lean meats can help ensure your body is getting the nutrients it needs and ensure your cells are nourished properly.

 The inhalation of carcinogens and toxins causes you to age prematurely.
 Not only will your body age faster, you will look older than you actually are.
 There are no health benefits associated with smoking.
 In fact, there are only negative health markers linked to smoking.

 The ingredients in tobacco smoke cause inflammation in your body and cause immediate cellular damage.
 In fact, studies show that when a person is smoking, their white blood cell count (the cells responsible for battling infection) is higher.

 Lack of Exercise

 A sedentary lifestyle can also cause you to age faster than you should.
 As you age, your maximum sustained heart rate begins to decline, as well as your lung capacity and general physical ability.